Jrokisky/librealsense/readme.md

-Added a RANSAC filter to the Librealsense library
+Added a RANSAC plane detecting filter to the Librealsense library